 Fortaleza Ceara, Brazil Travel Guide

 Fortaleza's public transportation mainly uses an extensive bus system.
-These buses cover the majority of areas, connecting neighborhoods and tourist spots.
+These buses cover the majority of areas, connecting districts and tourist attractions.

-The city also has a growing underground railway, Metrofor, which continues to expand.
+The city also is seeing a rise in underground railway, Metrofor, which continues to expand.
 Its lines currently focus on commuter routes rather than direct tourist access to beachfront areas.
 No trams operate in Fortaleza.

-Bus centers for transfers include Terminal da Parangaba and Terminal do Papicu.
+Bus hubs for transfers include Terminal da Parangaba and Terminal do Papicu.

 Purchase bus tickets with cash directly from the collector.
 Metro tickets are at station counters or machines.